 Do Hashtags in Comments Work?

-Yes, they do — but only if you get the timing and tools right.
-If you’re manually inserting hashtags in a comment after you’ve hit publish, you risk missing the early momentum your post needs.
-That’s a critical window — the first few minutes after your content goes live is when Instagram decides how to rank it based on engagement rates.
+Yes, Instagram hashtags in comments do work, but only if you get the timing and tools right.
+If you’re manually inserting Insyagram hashtags in a comment after you’ve hit publish, you risk missing the early momentum your post needs.
+That’s a critical window; the first few minutes after your content goes live are when Instagram decides how to rank it based on engagement rates.

 • For small to mid-size Instagram accounts, this delay in indexing can lower reach dramatically.